Paul Naimanhye

-Paul Moses Samson Naimanhye (born 24 December 1960) is an Anglican bishop in Uganda: since 2016 he has been the Bishop of Busoga.
+Paul Moses Samson Naimanhye (born 24 December 1960) is an Anglican bishop in Uganda: since 2016 he has been the Bishop of Busoga after replacing Michael Kyomya.
+He was consecrated on 24th January 2016.

-Naimanhye was educated at Uganda Christian University.
+Naimanhye was educated at Uganda Christian University where he obtained a bachelor's degree in divinity.
 His last post before becoming a bishop was as Dean of Christ's Cathedral, Bugembe.

+Achievements

+Naimanhye served as Bishop of Busoga Diocese for nine years.
+During his tenure, he worked with church leaders on diocesan administration and pastoral outreach, including the appointment of new canons within the diocese.

+He also publicly raised concerns on social and employment issues, including appeals to the Ugandan government regarding remuneration for teachers and other civil servants.

+Personal life

+Naimanhye is married to Florence Lydia Naimanhye with whom he has 3 children.